graeme-a-stewart/cpp-concurrency/doc/05-TBBMutexAndAtomics.md

 # Exercises

-1. Take the program you wrote in the previous practical (Basic Thread Management) and get many threads to print to `std::cout`.
-You should find that the output is muddled up between the threads.
+1. Take the program `parallel-cout.cc`, compile it and run it.
+Is the result what you expect?
     1. Now use a `mutex` to protect the access to `stdout` and ensure that all threads print their *hello*.
-    2. Use 50 threads and run the program a few times.
+    2. Run the program a few times.
 Is the order of the output constant?
 Is this expected?

-2. Start from the program `multithread-sum.cc`.
+2. Start from the program `multithread-tbb-sum.cc`.
 Take a look at it and see how it calculates an *occupancy* for a 1-D detector in a serial and multi-threaded way.
     1. Compile and run the program a few times.
 Does it give the correct answer?
 Does it give a consistent answer?
     2. Use a `mutex` to fix the program.
     3. Can you use an `std::atomic` to fix the problem?

-3. Taking the two fixed versions of the `multithread-sum.cc` from the previous exercise, investigate if there is a performance benefit to using `atomic` over `mutex`.
-(Increase the number of iterations if needed, to get good timing measurements.)
+3. Taking the two fixed versions of the `multithread-tbb-sum.cc` from the previous exercise, investigate if there is a performance benefit to using `atomic` over `mutex`.
     1. For both solutions consider how to reduce the contention between threads to a minimum.
 (Try a few different strategies and take timing measurements.)

-4. Run the program `deadlock.cc`.
+4. Run the program `deadlock-tbb.cc`.
     1. Can you see why it hangs?
-    2. Fix it.
+    2. Fix it (you can try `scoped_lock`).